circumspect/White-Rabbit/docs/source/user-guide/env.rst

 Defaults to ``false``.
 If true, the bot will upload the images from its ``resources`` folder instead of linking to the images on Github.
+Mainly intended for development or for custom cards
+(see :doc:`card-lists/custom-cards`),
-Mainly intended for development, as it is much faster for the bot to send a link and allow Discord to render it.
+as it is much faster for the bot to send a link and allow Discord to render it.